William S. Holman: Congressional career

 As congressman, Holman was most known for his opposition to government spending, especially in subsidies and aid to private enterprises, notably the transcontinental railroad lines.
 Throughout the 1880s, he did what he could to have the federal government take back the public lands given to some of the largest companies, which had failed to fulfill the work promised on time.
-Nor did he have patience with the cattle-barons that had fenced off nationally-owned land as if it were their own domain.
+Nor did he have patience with the cattle barons who had fenced off nationally owned land as if it were their own domain.
 That made him the ideal choice to chair the Committee on Public Lands in the 1880s and his work at forcing railroad companies to disgorge probably restored millions of acres for actual settlers to take up.
 He hated any kind of government spending, from river and harbor improvements to salary increases for officeholders.
 "When Mr. Holman takes his walks abroad and sees Government clerks promenading the avenue in coachmen's coats and toothpick canes he 'objects,'" a Republican newspaper jeered.
-When a Republican proposed an appropriation to take observations on the transit of Venus, Holman objected.
-It would do no practical good, he insisted.
-That kind of learning was all humbug, anyhow.
-But he also fought hard against congressmen raising their own pay, and in 1873 made himself one of the most active opponents of the so-called "back pay" grab, where lawmakers raised their salaries retrospectively.
+He also fought hard against congressmen raising their own pay, and in 1873 made himself one of the most active opponents of the so-called "back pay" grab, where lawmakers raised their salaries retrospectively.
 The following winter, he tried to bring the Democratic House caucus into line behind a resolution repudiating the grab and was so abused that, according to general reports, he went off on a several-day binge. ("Holman does go off on sprees & may be off now," his friend and colleague, Congressman Samuel S. "Sunset" Cox wrote a friend; "but he is honest & just above all men I ever knew here.
 He will stay 6 months sober; & then break.
 Don't allow him to be abused or slandered.")
 The big-navy advocates knew in him an inveterate enemy, and when he found a place on the Select Committee on American Ship-Building, the Washington Post growled that Americans had "a great, unutterable yearning ... to behold a ship made on the Holman plan."
 No doubt many such could be made, it thought—just big enough to be hung on watch-chains "or otherwise employed as curios."
 Admirers called him "the watchdog of the Treasury" and the "Treasury Cerberus," though a few critics noticed that the watchdog sometimes seemed to be taking a well-deserved nap when a bill-paying one of his constituents came up.